willweatherman/yeticold.github.io/_docs/overview/key-concepts.md

 easy & cheap to make multiple copies for backups (and different keys for multisignature security -- see below), and it's not susceptible to mechanical failure.

+## USB Key Storage

+USB storage is less secure than pap